jsl/marshalled_attributes/README.markdown

-Reasons that you may want to do this include the fact that Marshal serialization is faster than YAML serialization, and because Ruby serialization using Marshal may allow a wider range of objects to be serialized than by using YAML serialization.
+Reasons that you may want to do this include the fact that Marshal serialization is faster than YAML serialization, and because Ruby serialization using Marshal allows a wider range of objects to be serialized than by using YAML serialization.

 Usage
 -----

 Install the plugin in your Rails app with:

-    `./script/plugin install git://github.com/jsl/marshalled_attributes.git`
+    ./script/plugin install git://github.com/jsl/marshalled_attributes.git

 Then, create the attributes in your migration as binary columns.